abbbi/xtdcliconf/README.md

 which is a pain in the ass.

-There is however a so called "Extended CLI mode" for developers and/or advanced system engineers, based on the installed firmware secured with a differend password which gives full access to the switch configuration on the command line.
+There is however a so called "Extended CLI mode" for developers and/or advanced system engineers, based on the installed firmware secured with a different password which gives full access to the switch configuration on the command line.